gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 {{{example url="../webgl-multiple-objects-list-optimized.html" }}}

-> Note: I originally cut the section above from this WebGL2 version of the article
+> Note: I originally cut the section above from this WebGL2 version of the article.
 > [The original WebGL1 version of this article](https://webglfundamentals.org/webgl/lessons/webgl-drawing-multiple-things.html) had a section on optimization.
 The reason I cut it
 > is with vertex array objects I'm not so sure the optimizations matter that much.
 > In WebGL1 without vertex arrays, drawing a single object will often take